Segelzwerg/Rechnung/docs/usage/installation.rst

 Compose File
 ------------
-We recommend to use the prebuild image:
+We recommend to use the pre-built image:

 .. code :: yaml